MRU-CSIS-3512-001-202301-LAB/instructions/tut-04-redirects-and-state/readme.md

 - [ ] If the user lands on this page from a GET, then they should see the login form.
 - [ ] If they're coming in from a POST, then:
     - [ ] If the user has entered `admin` for both the username (yes, I know the icon in the form is an email icon!) and password, then you should store something in PHP's session state to indicate a successful login has happened and redirect to `flights.php`.
     - [ ] If the user has entered in any other username/password combination, redisplay the form with just the username filled in.
-(You don't have to worry about adding error messages...though you might want the practice if you're not sure how to do that!)
+(You don't have to worry about adding validation messages...though you might want the practice if you're still a bit fuzzy on how to do that!)
     > _Why do you suppose we're not filling in the password, too?..._

 ### `views/login.view.php`